botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ## HTTP Request Smuggling

-### Bypass security controls capture victim requests
 >Architecture with front-end and back-end server, and front-end or backend does not support chunked encoding(HEX) or content-length(Decimal).
 Bypass security controls to retrieve the victim's request and use the victim user's cookies to access their account.

 <sub>Manually fixing the length fields in request smuggling attacks, requires each chunk size in bytes expressed in **hexadecimal**, and _ _Content-Length_ _ specifies the length of the message body in **bytes**.
 Chunk consists are followed by a **newline**, followed by the chunk contents.
 The message is terminated with a chunk of size zero.</sub>

+### Content-Lenth POST Capture victim requests

+>Sending a POST request with smuggled request but the content length is longer thant the real length and when victim browse their cookie session value is posted to blob comment.

 ```html
 POST / HTTP/1.1